Mark Antony: Parthian Campaign

 Antony's first target for his invasion was the Kingdom of Armenia.
 Ruled by King Artavasdes II of Armenia, Armenia had been an ally of Rome since the defeat of Tigranes the Great by Pompey the Great in 66 BC during the Third Mithridatic War.
 However, following Marcus Licinius Crassus's defeat at the Battle of Carrhae in 53 BC, Armenia was forced into an alliance with Parthia due to Rome's weakened position in the East.
 Antony dispatched Publius Canidius Crassus to Armenia, receiving Artavasdes II's surrender without opposition.
 Canidius then led an invasion into the South Caucasus, subduing Iberia.
 There, Canidius forced the Iberian King Pharnavaz II into an alliance against Zober, king of neighboring Albania, subduing the kingdom and reducing it to a Roman protectorate.

 With Armenia and the Caucasus secured, Antony marched south, crossing into the Parthian province of Media Atropatene.
 Though Antony desired a pitched battle, the Parthians would not engage, allowing Antony to march deep into Parthian territory by mid-August of 36 BC.
 This forced Antony to leave his logistics train in the care of two legions (approximately 10,000 soldiers), which was then attacked and completely destroyed by the Parthian army before Antony could rescue them.
 Though the Armenian King Artavasdes II and his cavalry were present during the massacre, they did not intervene.
 Despite the ambush, Antony continued the campaign.
 However, Antony was soon forced to retreat in mid-October after a failed two-month siege of the provincial capital.

 The retreat soon proved a disaster as Antony's demoralized army faced increasing supply difficulties in the mountainous terrain during winter while constantly being harassed by the Parthian army.
-According to the Greek historian Plutarch, eighteen battles were fought between the retreating Romans and the Parthians during the month-long march back to Armenia, with approximately 20,000 infantry and 4,000 cavalry dying during the retreat alone.
+According to Plutarch, eighteen battles were fought between the retreating Romans and the Parthians during the month-long march back to Armenia, with approximately 20,000 infantry and 4,000 cavalry dying during the retreat alone.
 Once in Armenia, Antony quickly marched back to Syria to protect his interests there by late 36 BC, losing an additional 8,000 soldiers along the way.
 In all, two-fifths of his original army (some 80,000 men) had died during his failed campaign.
+The narration of Strabo and Plutarch blames the Armenian king for the defeat, but modern sources note Antony's poor management.